Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

   // Has come from far away lands hearing that a war was brewing and are delighted with what they've found, a land who doesn't even know who they are.

- // Is legally required to commit a "Technoblade Refrence" if a government is formed near him. we do not know what this means
+ // Is legally required to commit a "Technoblade Refrence" if a government is formed near him. we do not know what this means.

+ // Has fucked a crab.
+You get bored after a few thousand years.

 Places of Worship: The bloodsoaked ground is his temple, every battle is an act of worship to him.